denten-books/plain-text/1-metaphor.md

 Heidegger, there was no way to understand a tool like a hammer theoretically, by detached reflection.
 One must understand it through use, in what he called *circumspection* [*Umsicht*]---the awareness of the object ready-to-hand [*zuhanden*] [@heidegger_sein_1967, 69].
-Through use a hammer comes into peripheral vision, "its own kind of seeing" [@heidegger_being_1996, 65].
-The metaphoric device frustrates the Heideggerian vision of technology in search of knowledge.
+We relate to the tool in the process of using it; it comes into focus at the periphery of tool use [@heidegger_being_1996, 65].
+The metaphoric device frustrates the Heideggerian vision of technology that reveals.
 At hand, the device takes shape as a keyboard, a mouse, or a touch screen.
 But in the mind, as a simulation, it dissembles to behave like a page, a folder, or a wastepaper bin.
 The tool---a keyboard or a touch screen---is not encountered for what it is.
-Nor does a simulated tool operate in the mode of Heideggerian revealment [@heidegger_question_1977].
-Simply put, the simulation produces knowledge neither about the thing being simulated (paper or books, for example) nor about the system giving rise to the simulation (computational device, in our example).
+Nor does a simulated tool reveal anything about the material it affects.
+The simulation produces knowledge neither about the thing being simulated (paper or books, for example) nor about the medium giving rise to the simulation (computational device, in our example).

 The simulation is rather designed to conceal the mediated nature of virtual experience.
 It manufactures what Laurel and others call an "interactive